 Backing up your Company WebsiteFor WordPress (.org)

-• How regularly are backups taken?
+- How often are backups taken?

-• How long are backups stored?
+- How long are backups retained?

 Part 1: WordPress Content (Export)